 3'RNA sequencing was performed on samples from 48 individuals at baseline (immediately prior to surgery) and at one-month post-surgery, making a total of 96 samples.
 All 48 individuals had moderate trachomatous scarring and no eyelid distortion at baseline (FPC scarring grade 2).
 Of these 48 individuals, there were 12 in each treatment/outcome group: Placebo-Good outcome, Placebo-Poor outcome, Doxycycline-Good outcome, Doxycycline-Poor outcome.
 The demographic and clinical characteristics of these 48 individuals are shown in Table 1.
+There was no difference in sex between groups (Chi2 P-value=0.763), however there was a slight difference in age between groups (ANOVA P-value = 0.0143).

 After filtering out genes that had a read count <10 in 48 or more samples, 11,424 genes were retained.
 RNA sequencing analysis revealed that within each of the four groups (Placebo-Good; Placebo-Poor; Doxycycline-Good; Doxycycline-Poor), a large number of genes were differentially regulated at one month relative to baseline (Table 2).
 In each group, roughly twice as many genes were upregulated as were downregulated.
-More genes were differentially regulated in the Poor groups relative to the Good groups in both placebo and doxycycline treatment arms.
-Whilst the number of differentially expressed genes was similar in both Poor groups, there were a higher number of differentially expressed genes in the doxycycline-Good group relative to the placebo-Good group.